Connecting to Heroku Key-Value Store in a Private or Shield Space via PrivateLink

 flag multiple times to include multiple accounts.

-Here’s an example command with accompanying output:
+Here’s an example command with the output:

-$ heroku data:privatelink:create redis-sushi-12345 --aws-account-id 123456789101:user/abc.xyz --app privatelink-vpc-endpoint-demo
+$ heroku data:privatelink:create redis-kvs-12345 --aws-account-id 123456789101:user/abc.xyz --app privatelink-vpc-endpoint-demo

 Creating privatelink... done